jina-ai/examples/face-db-search/README.md

 ```

 The tags in 'with' are passed down to the FaceNetEncoder.py class as parameters.
-The 'py_modules' tag define the Python Class containing your encoder logic.
+The 'py_modules' tag defines the Python Class containing your encoder logic.
 The class should override an existing Executor.

 ### Dockerfile